survivejs/react-book/manuscript/03_webpack_and_react.md

 npm i babel-preset-es2015 babel-preset-react --save-dev
 ```

+T> Instead of typing it all out, we could use brace expansion.
+Example: `npm i babel-preset-{es2015,react} -D`. `-D` equals `--save-dev` as you might remember.

 In addition, we'll be enabling a couple of custom features to make the project more convenient to develop:

 * [Property initializers](https://github.com/jeffmo/es-class-static-properties-and-fields) - Example: `renderNote = (note) => {`.
 This binds the `renderNote` method to instances automatically.
 The feature makes more sense as we get to use it.